Military history of the Mi'kmaq: Siege of Louisbourg (1758)

 Acadian militias participated in the defense of Louisbourg in 1757 and 1758.
 In preparation of a British assault on Louisbourg in 1757, all the tribes of the Wabanaki Confederacy were present including Acadian militia.
 Without any result from their efforts, the number of Mi'kmaq and Acadians who showed the following year were much lower.
 The precedent for such a decline in numbers was set in the two attacks that happened in the siege of Annapolis, the Mi'kmaq and Acadians appearing in much less numbers for the second assault after the first one had failed.

 New Englanders came ashore at Pointe Platee (Flat Point) during the siege of 1745.
 In 1757 and again in 1758, the Natives and Acadian militias were stationed at the potential landing beaches of Pointe Platee and one further away Anse d la Cormorandiere (Kennington Cove).

 In the siege of Louisbourg, Acadian and Mi'kmaq militias began to arrive in Louisboug around 7 May 1758.
-By the end of the month 118 Acadians arrived and about 30 Mi'kmaq from Ile St. Jean and the Miramachi.
+By the end of the month 118 Acadians arrived and about 30 Mi'kmaq from Ile St. Jean and the Miramichi.
 Boishebert arrived in June with 70 more Acadia militia members from Isle Saint-Jean and 60 Mi'kmaq militia.
 On 2 June, The British vessels arrived and the militias went to their defensive positions on the shore.
 The 200 British vessels waited for six days, until the weather conditions were right, before they attacked on June 8.
 Four companies of Rogers' Rangers under the command of George Scott were the first to come ashore in advance of James Wolfe.
 The British came ashore at Anse de la Cormorandiere and "continuous fire was poured upon the invaders".
 The Mi'kmaq and Acadian militias fought the Rangers until the latter were supported by Scott and James Wolfe, which led to the militias retreat.
 Seventy of the militia were captured and 50 others scalped.
 The Mi'kmaq and Acadian militias killed 100 British, some of whom were wounded and drowned.
 On June 16, 50 Mi'kmaq returned to the cove and took 5 seaman captive, firing at the other British marines.

 On 15 July, Boishebert arrived with Acadian and Mi'kmaq militias and attacked Captain Sutherland and the Rogers' Rangers posted at Northeast harbour.
 When Scott and Wolfe's reinforcements arrived, 100 Rangers from McCurdey and Brewer's Companies were sent to track them down.
 They only captured one Mi'kmaq.
 (From here the Rangers went on to conduct the St. John River campaign, in part, hoping to capture Boishebert.)